autowarefoundation/autoware-documentation/docs/tutorials/ad-hoc-simulation/digital-twin-simulation/Compatibility-test.md

 # Compatibility test
-Compatibility testing tool is for check whether the digital twin simulator is compatible to Autoware or not.
+Compatibility testing tool is to check whether the digital twin simulator is compatible to Autoware or not.

 ## Preliminaries